 Summary: Are you new to cross-country skiing and can’t decide whether to learn classic, skate or both?

 First thing to determine is whether you have access to trails that are groomed for both skate and classic.
 Not all nordic areas have skate trails.

 Once you’ve got that figured out, the next most important question is, “Which looks like the most fun to you?”

-There are pros and cons to getting started with each technique, but in our opinion the most important factor is “What appeals to you the most?”
+There are pros and cons to getting started with each technique, but in my opinion, the most important factor is “What appeals to you the most?”

 We agree that classic skiing is easier to enjoy when you lack skill and efficiency, but that doesn’t necessarily mean it’s the best point of entry for you.